-If you are interested in exploring REMI's default control forecasts that form the basis of your model, you can dig directly into the data by clicking on the Regional Forecast or National Forecast tiles.
+If you are interested in exploring REMI's default control forecasts that form the basis of your model, you can dig directly into the data by clicking on the pre-made Regional Forecast or National Forecast tiles under "Open Forecasts".
 The selected forecast will be opened in a special Forecast Window that shows only the Results section.
 Some specific tables, maps, and data visualizations have been specially chosen to display REMI's baseline forecasts and provide informative profiles of the national and regional economies.

-Another way of examining baseline data and visualizing differences between your model regions is to visit the Regional Profile tool, also accessed from the home screen by clicking on the Regional Profile tile.
+Another way of examining baseline data and visualizing differences between your model regions is to visit the Regional Profile tool, also accessed from the home screen by clicking on the Model Details button and then the Regional Economic and Demographic Profiles tile.